tytydraco/yessleep/out/My_Friends_Vanished_While_Exploring_A_Former_Tuberculosis_Hospital_On_A_Prohibited_Island.md

 I ran but before I could escape, I fell.

-As I was trying to get back up, I caught a glimpse of the caretaker.
+As I was trying to get back up, I caught a glimpse of the caretaker's face.

-He picked me up and then carried me to Mark's boat.
+He picked me up and then carried me over to Mark's boat.

 I could hear my friends screaming just before the caretaker untied the boat.